 Once hot, add the walnuts and cook for 2-3 min or until toasted and lightly golden

-Tip: Watch them like a hawk so you don't burn them!
+Tip: Watch them like a hawk so they don't burn!

 Once toasted, transfer the walnuts to a plate and set aside